 That its safety for human usage and toxocological profile have never been properly studied didn’t keep anyone from selling it.

 From Nasal Decongestant To Party Pill

-Accordingly, it took the former nasal decongestant only two years to start making first infamous waves in its new role as stimulant.
+Accordingly it took the former nasal decongestant only two years to start making infamous waves in its new role as stimulant.

 In 2008, partygoers in New Zealand began using it as a substitute for pills relying on illegal substances to induce euphoria and increased energy levels.
 Soon reports of side effects started coming in.

-One year later, the first case of a clinical overdose of DMAA became known: a 21-year old man developed cerebral haemorrhage (a rupture of blood vessels in the brain) after taking 2 DMAA tablets, each coming with 278 mg.
+One year later, there was the first case of a clinical DMAA overdose: a 21-year old man developed cerebral haemorrhage (a rupture of blood vessels in the brain) after taking 2 DMAA tablets, each coming with 278 mg.